Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: RESULTS AND DISCUSSIONS

-FIG.~\ref{fig1} shows the dependency of the total polarizabilities for the 5 $^2S_{\frac{1}{2}}$ and 4 $^2D_{\frac{3}{2},\frac{5}{2}}$ states with increasing wavelength for a linearly as well as a circularly polarized light.
-Here we opted for the most important region of the electromagnetic spectrum from $\lambda=77$ nm to $\lambda=400$ nm as there is no significant magic wavelength which can be prescribed for laser trapping purpose outside of this region.
-The entire spectrum of the wavelength as considered in all the 4 figures span from the far ultraviolet to the starting zone of the visible region with increasing wavelength.
-The peaks in the polarizability curves representing the resonances associated with the transitions 5$^2S_{\frac{1}{2}}$ $\rightarrow$ (5-7)$^2P_{\frac{1}{2},\frac{3}{2}}$ and 4$^2D_{\frac{3}{2},\frac{5}{2}} \rightarrow$ (5-7)$^2P_{\frac{1}{2},\frac{3}{2}},$ (4-5)$^2F_{\frac{5}{2},\frac{7}{2}}$.
-It is very interesting to see there is no resonance line in between 100 to 400 nm for 4D5(5/2) with a linearly polarized light (fig 1(b)).
-We found a strong cancellation between scalar and tensor parts of the polarizability for this state.
-Same kind of nature of 3D5(5/2) was seen in the recent paper of dynamic polarizability of Sc$^{2+}$ \cite{Dutta2015}.
-The resonance line appeared for this state when we consider circular polarization of light.
+Fig.~\ref{fig1} shows the wavelength dependency of the total polarizabilities for the 5$^2S_{\frac{1}{2}}$ and 4$^2D_{\frac{3}{2},\frac{5}{2}}$ states due to a linearly and a circularly polarized light.
+We consider right circularly polarized light (i.e., $\sigma=+1$ in Eq. (\ref{4})) in the present calculations of polarizabilities at the various $M_{J_v}$ levels of the clock states.
+Here we choose the most important region of the electromagnetic spectrum from $\lambda=77$ nm to $\lambda=400$ nm as there is no significant magic wavelength which can be prescribed for laser trapping purpose outside of this region.
+The entire spectrum of the wavelength as considered in all the four plots of Fig.~\ref{fig1} span from the vacuum ultraviolet (VUV) to the starting zone of the visible region.
+The peaks in the polarizability curves represent the resonances associated with the transitions 5$^2S_{\frac{1}{2}}$ $\rightarrow$ (5-7)$^2P_{\frac{1}{2},\frac{3}{2}}$ and 4$^2D_{\frac{3}{2},\frac{5}{2}} \rightarrow$ (5-7)$^2P_{\frac{1}{2},\frac{3}{2}},$ (4-5)$^2F_{\frac{5}{2},\frac{7}{2}}$.
+It is interesting to see that there is no resonance line in between 100 nm to 400 nm for 4D5(5/2) ($4^2D_{(J_v, M_{J_v})}$ state with $J_v=\frac{5}{2}$ and $M_{J_v}= \frac{5}{2}$) with a linearly polarized light (Fig.~\ref{1}(b)).
+This feature is a consequence of strong cancellation between scalar and tensor parts of the polarizability in that wavelength span.
+A similar characteristic for the resonance behaviour of 3D5(5/2) state was seen in the recent work on dynamic polarizability for Sc$^{2+}$ ion \cite{Dutta2015}.
+Indeed, the resonances are appeared for this state when one considers circular polarization of light.
+The circular polarization induces non-vanishing vector component which is the sole reason for the occurrences of resonances in the polarizability profile of 4D5(5/2).